NishanRanabhat/Package_Dev/examples/quickstart/README_quickstart.md

 - Good balance for demonstrations

 **chi_max = 100:**
-- True ground state needs χ ≈ 15-20
+- True ground state needs χ ≈ 15-40
 - chi_max=100 ensures no truncation
 - Allows exact result with plenty of margin

 **Random initial state with bond_dim=5:**
 - Prevents symmetry sectors from being missed
 - Small enough to start quickly
-- DMRG grows it as needed (to ~15-20)
+- DMRG grows it as needed (to ~15-40)

 **50 sweeps:**
 - Typical convergence: 20-30 sweeps
 - Extra sweeps confirm convergence
-- Each sweep is very fast (~0.1-0.2 sec)
+- Each sweep is very fast

 ### Computational Cost